pushkart2/gitbook/motel.md

 - Import the sql file present in SQL Install Me folder to your database.

 # Nopixel Visuals (Optional)
 - People using Motel System with Nopixel Visual mods, look for the following file `ap1_04_bannerbld` and remove it.
-It creates a door texture on the entrance like in the image.
+It creates a door texture on the entrance.

 - Credits @mafiaborn